kennywlino/data-structures-and-algorithms/javascript/linked-list/README.md

 The purpose of this challenge is to practice implementing the linked list data structure and also to practice writing tests for our code.

+In CLASS-37, we were given the option to select any problem of our choice.
+For this code challenge, I chose to solve the problem `findCycleLength` where we are tasked with finding the length of a loop/cycle in a given linked list.
+If the linked list does not have a loop, it returns 0.

 ## API

 The LinkedList class contains the following functions: